jtanx/fontforge/doc/sphinx/techref/sfdformat.rst

    -- *The Lady's not for Burning*
    -- Christopher Fry

-The sfd format evolves over time.
+The sfd [#sfdext]_ format evolves over time.
 I hope the current parser can handle old sfd formats.
 Most changes have been small, but in Feb 2008 I allowed multiple layers in fonts and this turned out to be an incompatible change and I raised the sfd version number to 3, and in March of 2007 the way fontforge handled lookups and